ulieiskyit/krita-multi-runpod/README.md

 Set `AUTH_TOKEN` if you want to protect those endpoints while testing.

 ## Troubleshooting
-- Gateway fails to start: verify `.env` contains a valid `DUTY_POD_URL` and the file is being loaded (it uses `python-dotenv`).
+- Gateway fails to start: run from the project root and use `uvicorn src.main:app …`; verify `.env` contains a valid `DUTY_POD_URL` and the file is being loaded (it uses `python-dotenv`).
 - Requests return 400 about missing user ID: either send the header configured by `USER_ID_HEADER` or set `REQUIRE_USER_ID=0` in `.env` for local experiments.
 - RunPod pods never become ready: check your template’s `proxy_template`, `health_path`, and GPU availability; logs appear in the gateway process (look for `RunPod session` messages).

-That’s it—once both the gateway and ComfyUI are running locally, you can point clients at `http://localhost:8000/` and let the gateway handle routing, health checks, and (if enabled) RunPod session orchestration.
+Once both the gateway and ComfyUI are running locally, clients can talk to `http://localhost:8000/` and the gateway handles routing, health checks, and (if enabled) RunPod session orchestration.